demba003/GistViewer/README.md

 - [Glide](https://github.com/bumptech/glide)
 - [Mockito-kotlin](https://github.com/nhaarman/mockito-kotlin)

-This version uses Kotlin coroutines for async operations instead of RxJava
+This version uses Kotlin Coroutines Flow for async operations instead of RxJava

 You can also see MVP version of this app [here](https://github.com/demba003/GistViewer)